-People like Natasha Richardson and others who've just had their brains jostled may be in no condition to decide if they need medical care.
+People who've just had their brains jostled may be in no condition to decide if they need medical care.
 And the people around them may not know that hitting your head can be dangerous even if you don't lose consciousness.
 How do you know when you should go to the hospital after having "your bell rung"?

 Going to the hospital after a head injury can mean the difference between life and death.
 But how do you know when to go?
 This can seem like a difficult decision, but let me sum up the answer for you: when in doubt, go to the hospital.
 Not later.
 Not tomorrow.
 Now!